mdomans/mdomans.github.com/_posts/2014-02-12-make-your-python-web-app-faster-part-1.md

 And yes, sometimes you will use a trick instead of fixing the code.

-## Get the swiss army knife of Python profiling
+## The swiss army knife of Python profiling

 Code is still not fast enough?
 Use **IPython**.
-With the recent premier of the 2.0 version IPython is the most powerfull tool I know for performance focused work (and Python programming in general).
+With the recent premier of the 2.0 version IPython is the most powerful tool I know for performance focused work (and Python programming in general).
 It gives you:

 - Code completion and ability to prototype code